bobshort4bobby4/Tom-Crean-pp1/README.md

   There are three colour used in the site namely antarctic blue(#2b3f5c), white and a lighter blue(#004E7C).<br> These colours contrast well and are a good fit thematically.

   ##### Typography
-  There are two font families used,
+  There are two font families used, "PT serif,serif" for the main text and "Pacifico, cursive" for the links.

+  ##### Images
+  An map-image of Antarctia is used as background for all pages, this image is both visually pleasing and informative.
+  All other images are used to add both visual and intellectual interest.

 </details>